Preethika-M/NASSCOM-Digital-VLSI-SoC-Design-and-Planning/README.md

 magic -T sky130A.tech sky130_inv.mag &
 ```
 ### INTRODUCTION TO SKY130A BASIC LAYERS AND LEF USING INVERTER

-#### TO CREATE STANDARD CELL LAYOUT IN MAGIC
-- Refer this repository:

 #### TO EXTRACT THE NETLIST IN MAGIC
 - In the tckon window, use the following command: